Skip to content

 By default, the exception Allow Factory Reset via USB HID and RS-232/UART is enabled.
 We highly recommend you keep it enabled, so you can easily reset the reader in case of misconfiguration.

-If you disable this exception, you need to allow factory reset via at least 1 security level.
+If you disable this exception, you need to assign the Factory Reset permission to at least 1 security level.

 Additional Exceptions